grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 ## Use different environment variables and tags per scenario.

-The previous example set tags on individual HTTP request metrics, but this can also be done per scenario, which would apply them to other [taggable](/using-k6/tags-and-groups#tags) objects as well.
+The previous example set tags on individual HTTP request metrics.
+But, you can also set tags per scenario, which applies them to other [taggable](/using-k6/tags-and-groups#tags) objects as well.

 <CodeGroup labels={[ "multiple-scenarios-env-tags.js" ]} lineNumbers={[true]}>